 But there is an easier way.

-In your project management software, if you have an advanced Gantt chart, you can automate the calculation of the critical path.
-Check the Gantt settings.
-In ProjectManager.com, you can select Gantt settings, and Filter, to only show the Critical Path Tasks.
+In ProjectManager.com, thanks to our advanced Gantt chart, you can automate the calculation of the critical path.
+Simply go to the Gantt chart view in our online project management software, select the Gantt settings, and then filter to only show the Critical Path Tasks.
+It’s never been so easy to calculate the critical path.

 If you’re looking to calculate the critical path in your project, then you’re going to need to measure a lot of variables.
 You’ll need a project management software that can handle those complicated metrics.
 ProjectManager.com is a cloud-based tool that gets real-time data to determine how accurate your planned schedule is to the actual one, so you can adjust immediately if necessary.
 See how it can help your project by taking this free 30-day trial.